HITECHCRIME/HC_SG76_Born_and_Raised/README.md

 bless the mars
 raging farce will find ya

-divination from the spots is aight like a telescope in your nose fucking hoes stardust in your nose is blight get the smoke its its ghosts and whatnot that forever
+divination from the spots is aight like a telescope in your nose fucking hoes stardust in your nose is blight get the smoke its its ghosts and whatnot that forever will be gone when i'm done aye

+get the smoke
+its its ghosts and whatnot
+that forever